 The Great Brinks Robbery was the biggest armed robbery in U.S. history at the time.
 Thieves vanished after stealing $2.7 million, leaving few clues.
 It was almost the perfect crime.
 Almost.

 It happened in 1950 at the Brinks Armored Car depot in Boston’s North End.
 The gang of 11 that stole the money after two years of meticulous planning almost got away with it.
 They failed because they fell out over the division of the spoils.
-All had been arrested five days before the statute of limitations ended.
+Police arrested all of them five days before the statute of limitations ended.

 They left but three clues: a chauffeur’s cap, the adhesive tape used to gag the Brinks employees and the rope used to tie them up.
 No one was hurt.
 The thieves divided up some of the loot and promised each other they wouldn’t touch the money for six years so the statute of limitations would run out.
 Then they split up to establish alibis.

-The truck the robbers used was found cut to pieces in Stoughton, Mass., but didn’t offer many clues.
+The robbers' truck was found cut to pieces in Stoughton, Mass., but it didn’t offer many clues.
 The FBI was flooded with unhelpful tips.

 One gang member blew it for all of them.
 Joseph ‘Specs’ O’Keefe left his loot with another member when he served a prison sentence for a different crime.
 While behind bars, he wrote angry letters to his cohorts demanding money and suggesting he might talk.

 When O’Keefe got out of prison, Fats Pino sent a hit man to kill him.
 The hit man shot at O’Keefe with a machine gun in the Dorchester section of Boston.
 O’Keefe escaped with minor wounds and made a deal with the FBI to testify against the gang.
 All eight were caught and convicted.
 Two died before they were tried.

 Police recovered only $58,000 of the $2.7 million stolen.